guzzle/command/README.rst

     $result = $client->execute($command);

 The result of executing a command can be anything.
 However, implementations should clearly specify what the result of a command will be.
-A good result to return for executing commands is an object that implements ``GuzzleHttp\Command\ModelInterface``.
+A typical result to return is a PHP associative array or ``GuzzleHttp\Ring\Future\FutureArray``.

 Service clients have a magic method for calling commands by name without having to create the command then execute it.